Álmos: Ancestry

-Anonymus, the unknown author of the Gesta Hungarorum—who wrote his "historical romance" around 1200 or 1210—states that Álmos descended "from the line" of Attila the Hun.
+An anonymous notary during the reign of Béla III, author of the Gesta Hungarorum — who wrote his "historical romance" around 1200 or 1210 — stated that Álmos descended "from the line" of Attila the Hun.
 A late-13th-century chronicler, Simon of Kéza, wrote that Álmos was "of the Turul kindred".
-He also wrote of Attila the Hun's banner, which bore "the image of the bird the Hungarians call turul"—identified as either a gyrfalcon or a hawk.
-A bird has an important role in the legend about Álmos's birth, which was preserved both by the Gesta Hungarorum and by the Illuminated Chronicle.
+He also wrote that Attila the Hun carried a banner which bore "the image of the bird the Hungarians call turul", probably either a gyrfalcon or a hawk.
+A bird has an important role in the legend about Álmos's birth, which was preserved by both the Gesta Hungarorum and the Illuminated Chronicle.
 The legend says that Álmos's mother, already pregnant with him, dreamed of a bird of prey "which had the likeness of a hawk" impregnating her.
 This story has close analogies in the nomadic, steppe environment.
-Notably, in The Secret History of the Mongols, it is reported that Genghis Khan's mother-in-law had a dream that a white falcon ("holding the Sun and the Moon its claws"—the Turul was often depicted as the sun) flew down from the sky and lit on her hand, thus predicting the birth of a child and of the royal dynasty.
+Notably, in The Secret History of the Mongols, it is reported that Genghis Khan's mother-in-law had a dream that a white falcon ("holding the Sun and the Moon its claws"—the Turul was often depicted as the sun—) flew down from the sky and lit on her hand, thus predicting the birth of a child and of the royal dynasty.
 This is due to the fact that falcons were associated with fertility.
 Falcons "populate many legends of the foundation of dynasties and empires"; they are popular in the traditions and symbolism of the steppe people, and are not exclusive or originary of any specific ethnic group living therein.

 Historians Gyula Kristó and Victor Spinei wrote that this story initially narrated the origin of Álmos's family from a totemic ancestor.

 According to the Gesta Hungarorum, Álmos was born to the Scythian leader Ügyek and Emese, a daughter of "Prince Eunedubelian".
 Kristó wrote that her name, containing the old Hungarian word for mother (em), may have been invented by Anonymus.
 On the other hand, Anonymous referred to Álmos's wife as "The daughter of a certain most noble prince of Scythia."
 The name of Álmos's father is uncertain because the Hungarian chronicles preserved it in two variants.
 Anonymus states that Ügyek was his name, but the 14th-century Illuminated Chronicle says that Előd—himself the son of Ügyek—was Álmos's father.
 Kristó says that both names may have been the chroniclers' inventions, since Ügyek's name derives from the ancient Hungarian ügy ("saint, holy") word, and Előd's name simply refers to an ancestor.
 Anonymus writes that Ügyek married Emese in 819.
 If this date is correct, Álmos was born around 820.